asgarisepide/handheld-impedance-readout-system/README.md

 Combines a low-amplitude AC sine wave with a DC staircase bias for impedance sensing

-Arduino Due used with:DAC0 for AC sine wave, DAC1 for DC staircase
+Arduino Due used with: DAC0 for AC sine wave, DAC1 for DC staircase

 TIA converts sensor current to voltage